CS2613-FA23/explorationactivity2-edouardlev/Overview.md

  npm install nodemailer
 ```

 We must setup our Gmail account to be able to proceed.
+Make sure your 2FA Gmail settings are turned on.
 Head to the 2 factor authentification settings in your Google Account.
 Scroll down and click on "App passwords".

 ![inp1](https://github.com/CS2613-FA23/explorationactivity2-edouardlev/blob/main/app-password-preview.jpg?raw=true)